semrush/intergalactic/website/docs/data-display/d3-chart/d3-chart-a11y.md

 ### Best practices

 1. Make sure to add both the `<XAxis.Title>...<XAxis.Title>` and the `<YAxis.Title>...</YAxis.Title>` component.
 These components help the summarizer generate a better chart summary.
-2. Check that the generated summary is present using the `Tab` key.
+2. Check that the generated summary describes your chart correctly.
+To do that, press Tab to see the text and review it.
 3. Make sure that all the information in the tooltips is also provided in the `data` property of `<Plot />`.
 4. If you are redefining children rendering of the `<XAxis.Ticks>` or `<YAxis.Ticks>` component, return both the `children` and the `value` properties.
 More on this below.
 5. Only use chart interactivity for visual, unimportant effects.